 However, Noel later told Radio X: “I had enough when Liam and Bonehead - and this is true - started arguing over a leather jacket.
 I am not even kidding.
 I can dress it up more than this, but this is what happened.”

-Five days later, on 28 August, the band were set to appear onstage at the Rock en Seine festival in Paris.
-However, Noel issued a statement: “It's with some sadness and great relief to tell you that I quit Oasis tonight.
-People will write and say what they like, but I simply could not go on working with Liam a day longer.”
+Five days later, on 28th August, the band were set to appear onstage at the Rock en Seine festival in Paris.
+However, Noel issued a statement:

 The Gallaghers haven’t played a show as Oasis since, although both Liam and Noel have enjoyed solo success.